Last updated on October 28th, 2022 at 10:52 am

 Products that are certified through the AHRI Product Performance Certification Program are continuously tested by an Independent Third-party Laboratory to determine the product’s ability to conform to product rating standards or specifications.

-At Easy Ice, we evaluate the performance of our ice equipment by looking at three primary metrics:
+At Easy Ice, we evaluate the performance of ice equipment by looking at three primary metrics:

-- AHRI/Maximum Production: The amount of ice produced by the machine under ideal conditions is defined by the AHRI as 70-degree ambient air and 50-degree inlet water temperatures.
+- AHRI/Maximum Production: The amount of ice produced by the machine under ideal conditions is defined by the AHRI as 70-degree ambient air and 50-degree incoming water temperatures.

 - AHRI/Standard Production: The ice cube production by the machine under typical operating conditions – which are defined by the AHRI as 90-degree ambient air and 70-degree inlet water temperatures.